vZDC-ARTCC/ids/README.md

 Navigate to the `facilities` directory to see all the ATCTs and TRACONS.

-Facilities are built from the TRACON level, moving to TRACON AREA, and Fields.
+Facilities are seperated by TRACONs and ATCTs.
+ATCTs are connected to TRACONs through major and minor fields.

 Reference the PCT TRACON and the IAD ATCT as examples on how to configure all of your fields and TRACONS.

 Once a TRACON has been configured correctly, add it to the `IDS_TRACON_FACILITIES` array in `facility/facilities.ts` file.
+Once an ATCT has been configured correctly, add it to the `IDS_ATCT_FACILITIES` array in `facility/facilities.ts` file.

 > [!WARNING]
 > You must re-seed the database if you make any changes to the configuration files.
-> Make sure you delete any data in the database or else the seed API will not work.
+> Unless you are in the development environment, make sure you delete any data in the database or else the seed API will not work.

 #### Development
 Run the development server: